Ben Dickinson: Career

-He was appointed Deputy-Director of Mines and Deputy Government Geologist in the Mines Department in 1942, and Director of Mines from 1948 to 1956.
-Dickinson's greatest achievement during this period "is seen to be the creation of the Geological Survey of SA".
-Also during this period he was chairman of the Radium Hill Uranium Mining project 1943–1956, and he was responsible for the aerial survey and mapping of the Leigh Creek coalfield.
+He was appointed Deputy-Director of Mines and Deputy Government Geologist in the South Australian Department of Mines (Note: The South Australian Department of Mines was founded in the Colony of South Australia in 1894 and was in existence until 1977, when it was renamed Department of Mines and Energy (1977-1997), Department for Primary Industries and Resources South Australia, eventually evolving into the Department for Environment and Water (2018-).) in 1942, and Director of Mines from 1948 to 1956.
+During this time, he created the Geological Survey of South Australia.
+Also during this period he was chairman of the Radium Hill Uranium Mining project 1943–1956, and he was responsible for the aerial survey and mapping of the Telford Cut coalfield at Leigh Creek.

-In 1956, Dickinson resigned from the South Australian Public Service and took the position of director of exploration for Rio Tinto Australia based in Melbourne.
-He moved to Sydney in 1960 and, on nominal retirement in 1975, returned to Adelaide where he served as a ministerial advisor for a further 10 years.
+In 1956, Dickinson resigned from the South Australian Public Service and took the position of director of exploration for Rio Tinto Australia based in Melbourne, Victoria.